PelionIoT/nanostack-border-router/README.md

 }
 ```

 You can select your preferred option through the configuration file (field `backhaul-driver` in the `config` section).
-The value `SLIP` includes the SLIP driver, and the value `ETH` compiles the border router application with Nanostack native Ethernet backhaul support. `EMAC` uses the board's default Mbed OS network driver, which must be EMAC-based (derived from EMACInterface).
+The value `SLIP` includes the SLIP driver, and the value `ETH` compiles the border router application with Nanostack native Ethernet backhaul support. `EMAC` uses the board's default Mbed OS network driver, which must be EMAC-based (derived from EMACInterface). `CELL` uses the boards's default Mbed OS cellular device or external cellular device that is configured to provide the default cellular device.

 You can define the MAC address on the backhaul interface manually (field `backhaul-mac-src` value `CONFIG`).
 Alternatively, you can use the MAC address provided by the development board (field `backhaul-mac-src` value `BOARD`).
 By default, the backhaul driver is set to `EMAC` and the MAC address source is `BOARD`.